smguilia/overview-1/whats-new/index.md

 {: #cloud-shell-beta}
 New as of: 21 January 2020

-We're introducing a new way to access {{site.data.keyword.cloud_notm}} from the command line with no installation needed - {{site.data.keyword.cloud-shell_notm}}! {{site.data.keyword.cloud-shell_notm}} is a cloud-based shell environment that gives you instant command-line access through your web browser.
+We're introducing a new way to access {{site.data.keyword.cloud_notm}} from the command line with no installation needed - {{site.data.keyword.cloud-shell_full}}! {{site.data.keyword.cloud-shell_notm}} is a cloud-based shell environment that gives you instant command-line access through your web browser.
 It's preconfigured with the full {{site.data.keyword.cloud_notm}} CLI, all CLI plug-ins, and tons of tools so you have everything that you need to manage apps, resources, and infrastructure.
 To try out this beta release, see [Getting started with {{site.data.keyword.cloud-shell_notm}}](/docs/cloud-shell?topic=cloud-shell-getting-started).

 ## Improved Support Center
 {: #improved-support}